-Discipline is the foundation of discipleship.
-What does this mean?
+What is discipline?
 Think about your favorite biblical characters, heroes, sports stars, or successful business people.
 Discipline is at the base of doing anything well.
 In order to achieve any goal, you must train for it.
 The hardest part of training is getting the motivation and desire for self-improvement.
 Discipline is equally important for spiritual growth as well as physical growth.